-States take the lead
+States take the lead with nurse staffing

 Identifying and maintaining the appropriate number and mix of nursing staff is critical to the delivery of quality patient care.
 Numerous studies reveal an association between higher levels of experienced RN staffing and lower rates of adverse patient outcomes.